 History of the USS Fremont (APA-44)

 The USS Fremont was built by Ingalls Shipbuilding, Pascagoula, Mississippi.
-It was fully commissioned by 23 November 1943 with Captain C. V. Conlan assigned as commanding officer.
+It was fully commissioned by 23 November 1943, with Captain C. V. Conlan assigned as commanding officer.
 On 16 June 1944, at Saipan, the Fremont performed its first assault landing at sea.
-The operation lasted 10 days, time in which the ship not only continually landed troops but also took casualties on board.
-From July to August 1944, the ship was at Pearl Harbor preparing landing operations for the Solomons.
-In September 1944, the Fremont was engaged in diversion mission in the vicinity of the Babelthuap Island.
+The operation lasted 10 days, a time in which the ship not only continually landed troops but also took casualties on board.
+From July to August 1944, the ship was at Pearl Harbor, preparing landing operations for the Solomons.
+In September 1944, the Fremont was engaged in a diversion mission in the vicinity of Babelthuap Island.
 Without any opposition, the vessel took part in the occupation of Ulithi.
 Afterward, the ship sailed to Hollandia and Manus to participate in training exercises.

 Asbestos Risks on the USS Fremont (APA-44)

-Asbestos only really becomes a problem when it is in fiber form, meaning that any renovation or demolition work that occurred on the ship was likely to create asbestos dust that was easy to breathe in, swallow and carry around on clothing to various parts of the vessel.
+Asbestos only really becomes a problem when it is in fiber form, meaning that any renovation or demolition work that occurred on the ship was likely to create asbestos dust that was easy to breathe in, swallow, and carry around on clothing to various parts of the vessel.
 Once inside the body, the asbestos fibers start irritating the thin lining of organs such as the lungs, the heart, and the abdomen, potentially leading to various forms of cancer after up to 50 years of latency.

-Thus, it could be a long time before veterans that served in the Navy would even develop any symptoms at all, and by the time they do notice the signs of illness, the conditions would already be at an advanced stage.
+Thus, it could be a long time before veterans who served in the Navy would even develop any symptoms at all, and by the time they do notice the signs of illness, the conditions would already be at an advanced stage.

 Have You Been Exposed to Asbestos on the USS Fremont (APA-44)?